Haitian Revolution: Casualties

+An estimated 37,000 French soldiers were killed in action during the Haitian Revolution, exceeding the total French soldiers killed in action across various 19th-century colonial campaigns in Algeria, Mexico, Indochina, Tunisia, and West Africa, which resulted in approximately 10,000 French soldiers killed in action combined.
+Between 1793 and 1798, the expedition to Saint-Domingue had cost the British treasury four million pounds (in 1798 money) and 100,000 men either dead, wounded, or permanently disabled from the effects of yellow fever.

 Free republic

 On 1 January 1804, Dessalines, the new leader under the dictatorial 1805 constitution, declared Haiti a free republic in the name of the Haitian people, which was followed by the massacre of the remaining whites.
 His secretary Boisrond-Tonnerre stated, "For our declaration of independence, we should have the skin of a white man for parchment, his skull for an inkwell, his blood for ink, and a bayonet for a pen!"
 Haiti was the first independent nation in Latin America, the first post-colonial independent black-led nation in the world, and the only nation whose independence was gained as part of a successful slave rebellion.

 The country was damaged from years of war, its agriculture devastated, its formal commerce nonexistent.
 The country, therefore, had to be rebuilt.
 To realise this goal, Dessalines adopted the economic organisation of serfdom.
 He proclaimed that every citizen would belong to one of two categories, laborer or soldier.
 Furthermore, he proclaimed the mastery of the state over the individual and consequently ordered that all laborers would be bound to a plantation.
 Those that possessed skills outside of plantation work, like craftsmanship and artisans, were exempt from this ordinance.
 To avoid the appearance of slavery, however, Dessalines abolished the ultimate symbol of slavery, the whip.
 Likewise, the working day was shortened by a third.
 His chief motivator nonetheless was production, and to this aim he granted much freedom to the plantations' overseers.
 Barred from using the whip, many instead turned to lianes, which were thick vines abundant throughout the island, to persuade the laborers to keep working.
 Many of the workers likened the new labor system to slavery, much like Toussaint L'Ouverture's system, which caused resentment between Dessalines and his people.
 Workers were given a fourth of all wealth produced from their labor.
 Nevertheless, he succeeded in rebuilding much of the country and in raising production levels, thus slowly rebuilding the economy.